-Important changes coming in future releases of Microsoft Dynamics CRM
+Important changes coming in future releases of Microsoft Dynamics 365

-Administrators and IT professionals can use this information to prepare for future releases of Microsoft Dynamics CRM.
-With the Microsoft Dynamics CRM Online 2016 Update 1 and Microsoft Dynamics CRM 2016 Service Pack 1 (on-premises) releases, some knowledge management entities are deprecated and older Android and iOS versions will no longer be supported.
+Administrators and IT professionals should use this information to prepare for future releases of Microsoft Dynamics 365.
+With the Microsoft Dynamics CRM Online 2016 Update 1 and Microsoft Dynamics CRM 2016 Service Pack 1 (on-premises) releases, some knowledge management entities are deprecated, and older Android and iOS versions will no longer be supported.
 There are also details about removal of the legacy form rendering option and a reminder about the Microsoft Dynamics CRM List Component.
-For information about changes that developers should consider to prepare for future versions of CRM, see MSDN: Important changes coming in future releases of Microsoft Dynamics CRM.
+For information about changes that developers should consider to prepare for future versions of Dynamics 365, see MSDN: Important changes coming in future releases of Microsoft Dynamics 365.

-In support of the latest technologies, these mobile device operating systems will no longer be supported in the Microsoft Dynamics CRM mobile app.
+In support of the latest technologies, these mobile device operating systems will no longer be supported in the Microsoft Dynamics 365 mobile app:

 Android versions 4.2 and 4.3.